 Pregnancy is a time where a multitude of changes of happening in the body and can result in significant changes to the skin as well.
 From dry skin to stretch marks, acne, and rashes the hormones in pregnancy can cause many different skin conditions even if the patient had never experienced them before.

-It is important to see a medical provider such as an MD or PA if you experience skin changes during pregnancy, as many commonly used medications may be unsafe for use during this time.
+It is important to see a medical provider if you experience skin changes during pregnancy.
+Many common medications may be unsafe for use during this time.
 Many patients will schedule a consultation when they start the family planning process or become pregnant to review all of their current skin treatments and products to be sure they are those which are safe and effective.

 Last but not least, I’ve loved using SkinMedica Lumivive day and night serum.
 I love how the product protects my skin from free radicals during the day, and detoxes overnight.
 Being pregnant, I really miss some of the treatments that aren’t safe to use but using this product duo helps me feel like I am still getting a light daily treatment on my skin”. – Lindsey Paulsen, Esthetician (Plymouth Office)

 For stretch mark prevention – hydration is key!
-While some stretch marks are genetic, keeping the belly well moisturized can help it to accommodate all of the stretching it inevitably has to do.
+While some stretch marks are genetic, keeping the belly moisturized can help accommodate the stretching it has to do.
 The Elta MD Ceramide Body Creme has been fantastic at relieving dryness and itch and providing tons of moisture.

-I’ve tried to incorporate treatments that still combat the signs of aging since most of the tried and true treatments such as Botox, Fillers and even certain lasers are not recommended.
-NeoCutis MicroFirm has been my go-to for neck and decolletage firming and I’ve also used Revision Revox 7, which is a peptide rich serum that helps subtly reduce the appearance of fine lines.
+I’ve tried to incorporate treatments that still combat the signs of aging.
+Most of the typical treatments such as Botox, Fillers and even certain lasers are not recommended.
+NeoCutis MicroFirm has been my go-to for neck and decolletage firming.
+I’ve also used Revision Revox 7, which is a peptide rich serum that helps reduces the appearance of fine lines.
 Regular dermaplaning and glycolic acid chemical peels have helped to keep my skin smooth and glowy.

 I would encourage anyone who is family planning or currently pregnant to check in with their dermatology provider to be sure they are on a pregnancy safe skincare routine as early as possible and to come see us in clinic if they notice any new moles, freckles, or rashes during their pregnancy.” -Brooke Moss, PA-C, MPH (Edina Office)